 - Every staff member or visitor arriving at the facility should be asked, at the point of entry, to respond to a standard set of risk screening questions.
 Services may want to consider giving these questions to each staff member or visitor on a pre-printed form on arrival to assist with understanding and recording

-- Have you been overseas or travelled on a cruise ship in the last 14 days?
+- Have you been overseas in the last 14 days?